-Statistical analyses
+2.1 | Statistical analyses

-Statistical analyses were conducted with the software Statistica v 13.1 (Dell Software, Aliso Viejo, CA, USA).
+Statistical analyses were conducted with the software STATISTICA v 13.1 (Dell Software, Aliso Viejo, CA, USA).
 Nominal data are presented as number and percentage.
 Continuous variables are described as mean, standard deviation and range.

-Comparisons of demographic data between the groups were made by univariate ANOVA and Bonferroni post hoc test for continuous variables and with a Chi-square test or Fisher's exact test for categorical data.
-The level of statistical significance was set at p < 0.05.
+Comparisons of demographic data between the groups were made by a univariate ANOVA and a Bonferroni post hoc test for continuous variables and with a chi-square test or Fisher's exact test for categorical data.
+The level of statistical significance was set at P < 0.05.

 Crude differences between pain thresholds in the different groups were measured with a univariate ANOVA and a Bonferroni post hoc test.
-In order to adjust for known or potential confounding factors, a multivariate ANOVA was conducted, with age and smoking habits simultaneously added to the model as confounders.
+To adjust for known or potential confounding factors, a multivariate ANOVA was conducted, with age and smoking habits simultaneously added to the model as confounders.
 The Bonferroni post hoc tests were used to analyze the pairwise associations between groups.

-Spearman's rank-order correlation was used to measure the strength and direction of the assumed monotonic relationships between the means of pain thresholds for each stimulus (heat, cold and pressure), duration of pelvic pain, and the QoL regarding the specific subscales bodily pain and mental health in the SF-36, and level of anxiety and depression in the HADS, respectively.
-The Spearman's rho (R) and the p-value, are presented.
-A positive R indicates a positive correlation and a negative R indicates a negative correlation.
+Spearman's rank-order correlation was used to measure the strength and direction of the assumed monotonic relations between the means of pain thresholds for each stimulus (heat, cold and pressure), duration of pelvic pain, and the QoL regarding the specific subscales bodily pain and mental health in the SF-36, and level of anxiety and depression in the HADS, respectively.
+Spearman's rho (R) and the P-value are presented.
+A positive R indicates a positive correlation and a negative R a negative correlation.

-Ethical approval
+2.2 | Ethical approval